about

 Is TIGER REALLY YOUR LAST NAME?

 Roll call at the beginning of class was always my favorite.
-Hearing my last name out loud and knowing my fellow students were going to as me about my family name was thrilling for a 9 year old.
-Now that I am a storyteller + performer people often ask me if “Tiger” is a stage name.
+Hearing my last name out loud and knowing that my fellow students would ask me about my family name was thrilling for a 9-year-old.
+Now that I am a storyteller + performer, people often ask me if “Tiger” is a stage name.

-”It’s really Tiger” I answer.
-However, for most of my life I didn’t know where it came from or the history behind it.
-In fact, it was the curiosity behind the origin of my name is what kicked off using my research skills to learn more.
+”It’s Tiger,” I answer.
+However, for most of my life, I didn’t know where it came from or its history.
+It was the curiosity behind the origin of my name that sparked my use of research skills to learn more.

-My 5th great grandfathers name was Wulf son of Benjamin.
-At the time, the Jewish people of the Russian empire were simply known as “son of” or “daughter of”.
+My fifth great-grandfather's name was Wulf, son of Benjamin.
+At the time, the Jewish people of the Russian Empire were referred to as “sons of” or “daughters of.”
 They typically did not use last names.

-This all changed in the late 1700’s.
-When they were forced to take last names.
+This all changed in the late 1700s when they were forced to take last names.
 The bad news?
 It was so they could be taxed and drafted into the Russian military.
 The good news?
-They were able to select their own last name.
-Many selected names based off nature, their profession, where they lived, or their physical appearance.
+They were able to select their last name.
+Many names were selected based on nature, profession, place of residence, or physical appearance.
 For example, the last name Schneider means “tailor”.
 The last name Blum means “flower”.
-The last name Berliner means someone from Berlin, and the last name Rothman means “redhead”.
+The last name Berliner refers to someone from Berlin, and the last name Rothman means “redhead.”

-In 1798, my 5th great grandfather, Wulf, son of Benjamin, chose the last name Tiger, becoming Wulf Tiger.
-Which I can’t help but think was entirely on purpose and pretty darn bad a**.
+In 1798, my 5th great-grandfather, Wulf, son of Benjamin, chose the last name Tiger, becoming Wulf Tiger.
+Which I can’t help but think was entirely on purpose and pretty damg bad ass.

-When I discovered this incredible story in my tree, from over 226 years ago, I never wanted it to be lost again.
-I became obsessed with finding more stories in my roots as well as for friends.
-Ourchives.co was born.
+When I discovered this 226-year-old incredible story in my tree, I never wanted it to be lost again.
+I became obsessed with finding more stories in my roots and in yours, too.

 hey, i’m Joanna Tiger